Food Safety Hazards in the UK

 - Cross Contamination – This happens when you mix uncooked poultry or white meat with cooked food, or when you don’t wash the hands thoroughly after handling these types of meat.
 The best way to avoid this is to prepare each food on a different surface with different tools and utensils.

 - Poor Individual Hygiene – Avoid this by washing hands with soap in between food preparation tasks.
-You should also take daily showers or baths; keep nails trimmed; keep wounds covered and refrain from handling food when wounded; wear a uniform including a cap and apron at all times; cover your hands with single-use gloves every time you cook or serve ready-to-eat food; don’t cook when feeling sick; and remove all jewelry when you’re in the kitchen.
+You should also take daily showers or baths; keep nails trimmed; keep wounds covered and refrain from handling food when wounded; wear a uniform including a cap and apron at all times; cover your hands with single-use gloves every time you cook or serve ready-to-eat food; don’t cook when feeling sick; and remove all jewellery when you’re in the kitchen.